 PROGRAM TYPE

 Paperwork and Materials Faculty-led Affiliate Exchange Non-Furman

 Financial Agreement YES YES YES NO

-Program Deposit YES YES YES NO
+Program Deposit (payable to Furman) YES YES YES NO

-(payable to Furman) 115 115 113 NO

 Consent and Indemnity Form YES YES YES NO

-COVID-19 Waiver YES YES YES NO

 Transfer Course Authorization NO YES YES YES

 Leave of Absence NO NO NO YES

 Financial Agreement: For Furman programs, the Financial Agreement outlines the expected costs and payment schedule for your program, and will be provided to you through the application system once you are accepted to the program.
-Students and their financial sponsors, must sign this form to indicate their understanding of program costs.
-Typed signatures are not accepted.
-The form is available within the study away student's online portal.
+Students and, when appropriate, their financial sponsors, must sign this form to indicate their understanding of program costs.
+The financial agreement and program deposit should be submitted together to the Study Away Office.

-Program Deposit: Each Furman program requires a non-refundable deposit to demonstrate the student's commitment to participate; this deposit is credited towards total program cost for faculty-led, affiliate, or exchange program.
-Study Away deposits may be made by physical or e-check, money order, or an online payment with a credit/debit card.
-Cash is not accepted.
-Checks should be made payable to "Furman University" and include the student's name, Furman ID number, and the name and term of the program on the memo line.
-Credit/Debit card payments can be made through the link stated on the Financial Agreement.
+Program Deposit: Each Furman program requires a non-refundable deposit to demonstrate the student's commitment to participate; this deposit is credited towards total program cost for faculty-led and exchange programs, and is charged as an administrative fee for affiliate programs.
+Study Away deposits may be made by cash, check, money order, or credit/debit.
+Checks should be made payable to "Furman University" and include the student's name, Furman ID number, and the name and term of the Study Away program on the memo line.
+Credit/Debit card payments can be made through the Furman Afford website.
 Please note that additional fees will apply if paying with a credit card.
-Contact the Rinker Center for Study Away & International Education or Financial Services for details.
-The financial agreement and deposit should be submitted together to the Rinker Center for Study Away & International Education.
+Contact the Rinker Center for Study Away and International Education or the Student Enrollment Center for Study Away and International Education.

-Consent and Indemnity Form: This agreement, signed by the student and their guardian, releases Furman from liability associated with the study away experience, and must be on record in the Rinker Center for Study Away & International Education before they can participate in any Furman study away experience.
-Typed signatures are not accepted.
-The Consent and Indemnity Agreement is available on the study away student's online portal.
+Consent and Indemnity Form: This agreement, signed by the student electronically, releases Furman from liability associated with the study away experience, and must be on record in the Rinker Center for Study Away and International Education before you can participate in any Furman study away experience.
+The Consent and Indemnity Agreement is available on the study away online application website.